haquefardeen/awesome-dot/README.md

 - [Parasnaps](https://amforc.com/parasnaps)-This project provides database snapshots for pruned validators databases for Polkadot and
    Kusama.
 - [DotforDummies](https://www.dotfordummies.com/)- A comprehensive reading list for the Polkadot ecosystem.
+- [SubVT](https://subvt.io/)- SubVT (Substrate Validator Toolkit) is a native mobile application for iOS and Android phones, tablets, and wearables that provides node operators with tools that aid them in running their validators on any Substrate-based blockchain network.